damianc/dev-notes/design-patterns/abstract-final-class.md

-# Abstract and Final Classes in JS
+# Abstract and Final Classes in JavaScript

 ## Abstract Class